 At the beginning, the Analyst makes a fast rasterization of the scene using an importance function to obtain a grey scale image.
 In this image (called Importance Map) the dark zones represents less complex areas and the white zones the more complex areas.
+In our current implementation a simple function is used (it only takes in account the recursion levels in mirror and transparent surfaces).
 As it is shown in Figure 3, the glass is more complex than the dragon because it has a higher number of ray interactions.
+The table is less complex because it does not have any of these properties.
+More advanced importance functions could be used in this grey scale image generation, using perception-based rendering algorithms (based on visual attention processes) to construct the importance map [10].